ribs.emitters.GaussianEmitter

 Creates solutions by adding Gaussian noise to elites in the archive.

-If the archive is empty and self._initial_solutions is set, we return self._initial_solutions.
-If self._initial_solutions is not set, we draw from Gaussian distribution centered at self.x0 with standard deviation self.sigma.
-Otherwise, each solution is drawn from a distribution centered at a randomly chosen elite with standard deviation self.sigma.
+If the archive is empty and initial_solutions is set, a call to ask() will return initial_solutions.
+If initial_solutions is not set, we draw solutions from a Gaussian distribution centered at x0 with standard deviation sigma.
+Otherwise, each solution is drawn from a distribution centered at a randomly chosen elite with standard deviation sigma.

 If the archive is not empty, (batch_size, solution_dim) array – contains batch_size new solutions to evaluate.
-If the archive is empty, we return self._initial_solutions, which might not have batch_size solutions.
+If the archive is empty, we return initial_solutions, which might not have batch_size solutions.

 This method only needs to be implemented by emitters used in DQD.
-The method returns an empty array by default.
+It returns an empty array by default.

 Gives the emitter results from evaluating solutions.